Call for papers

 Thursday, February 27 – afternoon

-NEW CONSUMER TRENDS AND ABUSIVE COMMERCIAL PRACTICES
+NEW CONSUMPTION PATTERNS AND UNFAIR COMMERCIAL PRACTICES

 Friday, February 28 – morning